Great vacation rental photography can make all the difference when it comes to attracting guests and receiving bookings.

 Think about the little details that will add value and make the bathroom unique!
 Domaine de Montails has a picture with all the small details that make the bathroom stand out: lights on, hanging robes, towels carefully folded and decoration elements that create contrast.
 All these details show exactly the value of the space: Pavillon Mathéo.

 Of course, we cannot forget the most important element of a vacation rental house: the beds.
 Property managers or owners like ClickSardegna need to prove to their guests that their sleep will be deep, comfortable and pleasant using only pictures and descriptions.
 A bit of a challenge right?

 You can achieve it with a proper image of the bedroom with the bed dressed with nice quilts or covers and comfortable pillows that match the ambience of the room.
 Villa Carrabufas images are just the best example of how a bedroom should be shown.

 All these tips and tricks will help you set your vacation rental photography apart by catching your viewers’ attention and inspiring them to visualize themselves enjoying all the fun and relaxing features of your vacation home.
 Setting a holiday mood, adding a pop of color or a symbolic detail will give meaning to your pictures and will consequently generate more interest, clicks and bookings!

-Your.Rentals knows how important photos can be – that’s why with us you can easily upload high quality photos and publish them on multiple vacation rentals websites.
+Your.Rentals knows how important photos are – that’s why with us you can easily upload high quality photos and publish them on multiple vacation rentals websites.
 By following our vacation rental photography tips, you’ll be able to make your listing look great – and an eye-catching listing is the first step towards attracting guests!